Khaled-AlAsadi/job-match/README.md

 - ### Frameworks and libraries:

   - [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-  - [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
-  - [jQuery User Interface](https://jqueryui.com/) was used to create interactive elements.
+  - [React](https://react.dev/): react framework was used to create all the frontend components.

 - ### Databases: